SkygearIO/features/features/285-design-webhooks/events.md

   the request will not be treated as authenticated with the user to sign up/log in, in both BEFORE/AFTER events.

+## Mutations

+For BEFORE events about a user, following fields can be mutated:
+- `metadata`: user metadata
+- `verify_info`: verify info of user
+                 (`is_verified` flag is derived from `verify_info`)
+- `is_disabled`: disbled status of user

+**NOTE**
+- The mutations would not affect authorization of current operation. e.g. disabling user through mutations would not fail an operation requiring non-disabled users.

 ## Event Types

 ### before_user_create, after_user_create

+When a user is being created, e.g. sign up with password/SSO

 ```json
 {
     "user": { /* a User object */ },